Spencer Torkelson Player Props: Tigers vs. Rangers

 Rangers Pitching Rankings

-- The 8.2 strikeouts per nine innings put together by the Rangers pitching staff ranks 25th in MLB.

-- The Rangers have the sixth-ranked team ERA across all league pitching staffs (3.81).
+- The Rangers' 3.80 team ERA ranks fifth among all league pitching staffs.

-- Rangers pitchers combine to give up the sixth-fewest home runs in baseball (79 total, one per game).
+- The Rangers give up the seventh-fewest home runs in baseball (80 total, one per game).

-- In his last appearance on Thursday, the lefty threw seven innings against the Chicago White Sox, allowing two earned runs while surrendering four hits.
+- In his last time out on Friday against the New York Yankees, the righty threw seven innings, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.